 Inspire Speech Therapy™ at The Floortime Center®

-Now in Northern Virginia and Bethesda
+In Northern Virginia and Bethesda

 Traditional speech-language therapy is based on a behavioral model and typically requires children to learn through structured, adult-directed activities.
 These activities often occur while sitting at a table or in a small room while not addressing a child’s sensory/physical needs.
 Children who participate in this style of therapy do make gains, but they often have difficulty using those skills spontaneously (without prompts or reminders) in their everyday lives since they did not learn them in a functional, emotionally relevant context.